colmisch123/Retail-Website-Project/README.md

 2. Navigate to the directory in your terminal (e.g., cd "Version 5").
 3. Install NPM by running the command <code>npm install</code> (only needs to be done on the first time launching)
 4. To start the server, run the command <code>node server.js</code> and navigate to http://localhost:4131/ in your browser

+For version 6 specifically, you would need to connect to the UMN CSE lab computers using my credidentials, which I am not to keen to post publicly.